 The following preventative maintenance tasks should be performed at the timescales stated to both maximise efficiency and prolong the working life of the machine.

 After first 2 hours of work - new machine or machine fitted with new belts.

-- ✓ Check all nuts and bolt for tightness retighten if required. - ✓ Check belt tension and taper lock tightness adjust / tighten if required (refer to belt section for details of adjustment).
+- ✓ Check all nuts and bolt for tightness retighten if required. - Check belts condition and taper locks- retighten if required.

 After every 8 hours of work